zokhcat/cdbe/README.md

 - Data is stored in three formats
     - `.data` for storage data of models
     - `.meta` for metadata of schema
-    - `.idx` for indexing, min/max indexing(yet to research how to implement)
+    - `.idx` for indexing, min/max indexing

 ## Implementation
 - [x] Implement Basic Columnar Storage